NowacekLab/Welcome/lesson1.md

 2. Join the [Nowacek Lab](https://github.com/NowacekLab) organization (you should have already if you are viewing this)
 3. Download [GitHub Desktop](https://desktop.github.com/)
 4. Login into your GitHub account in GitHub Desktop
-5. (optional: if you want to work in the command line) [Download](https://git-scm.com/) and install Git onto your machine
+5. (Optional: if you want to work in the command line) [Download](https://git-scm.com/) and install Git onto your machine

 ### Some basics